International

 The main political parties in the country are:

-- Hungarian Democratic Union of Romania (UDMR): supports minority Hungarian interests, liberal conservatism
+- Democratic Alliance of Hungarians (UDMR): supports minority Hungarian interests, liberal conservatism

 - Alliance for the Unity of Romanians (AUR): right-wing, conservative, nationalist